slatedocs/slate/source/includes/ios/_ios.md

 ## Stat

-A generic statistic object that represents related values about a processed data from the Emotion AI.
+A generic statistic object that represents related values about a processed data from the **SensumAPI**.

 ### Stat Functions: Save